xyz031702/airflow/CONTRIBUTING.md

 time to rebuild the docker images required to run the tests, but all subsequent runs will be much faster - the build phase will just check if your code has changed and rebuild as needed.

-* [ci_check_license.sh](scripts/ci/ci_check_license.sh) - checks if all licences are present in source files.
-  This script requires java and runs in host environment - this means that the check can behave differently on your machine than in the Travis CI.

-The other checks below are run in a docker environment, which means that if you run them locally, they should give the same results as the tests run in TravisCI without special environment preparation:
+The checks below are run in a docker environment, which means that if you run them locally, they should give the same results as the tests run in TravisCI without special environment preparation:

 * [ci_docs.sh](scripts/ci/ci_docs.sh) - checks that documentation can be built without warnings.
-  Documentation is available in [docs/_build/html](docs/_build/html) folder after the script is run and succeeds.
 * [ci_flake8.sh](scripts/ci/ci_flake8.sh) - runs flake8 source code style guide enforcement tool
 * [ci_mypy.sh](scripts/ci/ci_mypy.sh) - runs mypy type annotation consistency check
 * [ci_pylint.sh](scripts/ci/ci_pylint.sh) - runs pylint static code checker
 * [ci_lint_dockerfile.sh](scripts/ci/ci_lint_dockerfile.sh) - runs lint checker for the Dockerfile
+* [ci_check_license.sh](scripts/ci/ci_check_license.sh) - checks if all licences are present in the sources

-Those scripts ar optimised for time of rebuilds odf docker image.
+Those scripts ar optimised for time of rebuilds of docker image.
 The image will be automatically rebuilt when needed (for example when dependencies change).
 You can also force rebuilding of the image by deleting [.build](./build) directory which keeps cached information about the images built.

+Documentation after it is built, is available in [docs/_build/html](docs/_build/html) folder.
+This folder is mounted from the host so you can access those files in your host as well.

 If you are already in the [Docker Compose Environment](#entering-bash-in-the-environment) you can also run the same static checks from within container: